hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 ## Problem

-The main commands in **Vim** for file and code navigation that I choose to use are `:find` and `:vimgrep`. `:find` is really really good, but it is slow if there are a lot of files in the project.
+The main commands in **Vim** for file and code navigation that I choose to use are `:find` and `:vimgrep`. `:find` is really, really good, but it is slow if there are a lot of files in the project.
 You can offset that problem with creative usage of wildcards, and showing completion options at any time with `C-d`.

 ![File preview](file-preview.gif)

 `:vimgrep` is also slow.
-The reason why I like it is that it is available from Vim 7.0, that is the oldest version that I need compatibility with.
+The reason why I like it is that it is available from Vim 7.0, which is the oldest version that I need compatibility with.
 Also it is independent from a system command, so the lack of a `grep` command or the fact that it has multiple implementations with different flags won't cause any problems.

 So there is a general scaling issue, the bigger the project, the slower these commands will be.
 And this **Development Environment** is meant to be used in restricted environments, with modest performance, where these problems will be more pronounced.